 What Is Campaign Effectiveness?

 Before campaigns can begin, program managers need a common understanding and use of metrics for campaign effectiveness.
 The Coalition’s report, Defining Health Campaigns and Health Campaign Effectiveness, defines campaigns, when they are used, and how their success is measured.
-It also highlights several evidence gaps, namely the need for improved data quality, additional measures for a comprehensive assessment of campaign effectiveness beyond A proportion (%) that reflects the number of people receiving (an) intervention(s) divided by the total number of people eligible to receive the intervention(s) (e.g, measurement of campaign Equity in the context of public health campaigns refers to providing high-quality interventions uniformly and in a fair and impartial manner to all target populations including und, The ability of campaign-delivered interventions to achieve higher levels of performance (coverage, quality, or equity) relative to the inputs (resources, time, money), acceptability) and initial guidance for using these additional measures for given campaigns.
+It also highlights several evidence gaps, namely the need for improved Qualitative or quantitative information that guarantees integrity, methodological soundness, accuracy and reliability, serviceability, and accessibility for any healthcare services, additional measures for a comprehensive assessment of campaign effectiveness beyond A proportion (%) that reflects the number of people receiving (an) intervention(s) divided by the total number of people eligible to receive the intervention(s) (e.g, measurement of campaign Equity in the context of public health campaigns refers to providing high-quality interventions uniformly and in a fair and impartial manner to all target populations including und, The ability of campaign-delivered interventions to achieve higher levels of performance (coverage, quality, or equity) relative to the inputs (resources, time, money), The culture of individuals, minorities, peoples and communities, sensitive to gender and life-cycle requirements, as well as being designed to respect confidentiality and improve t) and initial guidance for using these additional measures for given campaigns.

 How Are Campaigns Planned?

-Microplanning is a critical feature of effective and efficient campaigns, but the lack of cross-platform forums limit sharing of microplanning best practices and learnings across campaigns.
+Microplanning is the process of creating detailed, delivery-level operational plans for reaching target populations with health interventions.
+Recognized as a critical component of is a critical feature of effective and efficient campaigns, but the lack of cross-platform forums limit sharing of microplanning best practices and learnings across campaigns.
 To address this, the Coalition’s report, Promising Practices in Health Campaign Microplanning, identifies four key areas where promising practices exist: 1.
 Cross-campaign sharing and synergies, 2.
-Data quality and access, 3.
-Community engagement, and 4.
-Efficient planning, implementation, and management.
+Data quality and The ease in reaching health services or health facilities in terms of location, time, and ease of approach., 3.
+The process by which community benefit organizations and individuals build a long term relationship with collective vision for the benefit of the community., and 4.
+Efficient planning, Implementation aims to develop strategies for available or new health interventions in order to improve access to, and the use of, these interventions by the populations in need., and management.

 How and Why Should Campaigns Integrate with Other Campaigns?